arhat-dev/arhat/docs/Connectivity.md

       # in the form of {ADDRESS}:{PORT}
       endpoint: mqtt.example.com:8883

-      # priority of mqtt connectivity, used to determine connection priority when method is auto, defaults to 0
-      priority: 1

       # transport protocol
       #
       # value can be one of the following